oloed/webactors/README.md

 actor will die with that exception.

-The callback should have no side-effects and should avoid state-modifying calls to the WebActors API.
+The callback should have no side-effects and should avoid making state-modifying calls to the WebActors API.

+Note that kills don't, in themselves, break links.
+If an actor is sent a kill message by an actor it is linked to, the link will remain in place until the actor exits or it calls `unlink`.

 ## Pattern Matching